About

 Who Are We?

 The Choreographic Institute works to support, develop, and expand dance and choreographic practices.
-Based in Tel Aviv-Yafo, the Institute provides opportunities for artistic research, development, and sustainability for local professional dance artists and the broader field of dance.
+Based in Tel Aviv-Yafo, the Institute provides vital resources and opportunities for artistic development for local professional dance artists and the broader field through a structured ecosystem of residencies, creative research frameworks, workshops, mentorship, international exchanges, and discursive formats.

 Context